epfl-ada/ada-2023-project-welovepandas/README.md

 - **Time Series Analysis**</br>
 We will employ time series analysis to explore how beer preferences, particularly in terms of ABV, have evolved from 2000 to 2017.
 This method will help us identify the trends, seasonal patterns, and the changes over time.

-- **Correlation Analysis**</br>
-We will estimate the extent by which beer ratings correlate with ABV through correlation analysis by calculating the correlation coefficients which will show whether the relationship between these variables is strong/weak and positive/negative.

-- **Regression Analysis**</br>
+- **Statistical Analysis**</br>
-We will apply regression models that will provide insight on how various factors affect the rating of a given type.
-We may use Multiple regression analysis in this case whereby such predictors as alcohol percentage volume (ABV), other types mixed with other participants’ characteristics can be included.
+We will examine the correlation coefficient between various features, such as ABV and ratings.
+This might give us a relevant information about the dependancy between those parameters and validate our predictions.

 - **Data Visualization**</br>
 We will create charts and graphs to help users and breweries visualize beer prefrences, and trends among parameters.